dailydotdev/docs/docs/key-features/discussions.md

 Beneath the title, TLDR and article image you can see all the comments on the post.

-You can be upvote (1), reply (2) to and share (3) individual comments.
+You can upvote (1), reply (2) to and share (3) individual comments.
 You can also see the number of upvotes a comment has on the right (4).

 <img src="https://daily-now-res.cloudinary.com/image/upload/v1663541915/docs-v2/discussions-1.jpg" alt='Article modal with lower half highlighted.
 On one comment there is a highlight showing the upvote button (1), the comment button (2), the share button (3) and the number of upvotes (4)' width="990" height="1600" />